Home > Winter > Skiing

 In order to backcountry ski safely in most places, seek out the proper avalanche safety education before you click into your skis, and if possible, travel with those who are more knowledgeable than you.
 Choose partners who share your risk tolerance and goals, and seek out experienced mentors.
 Be sure to carry the proper rescue equipment for each mission and know how to use it well.

-We recommend avalanche education courses approved by the American Institute for Avalanche Research and Education (AIARE) and American Avalanche Institute (AAI).
-Do not simply depend on an app to keep you safe, though there are several apps that can help you navigate the backcountry and its hazards including OnX Backcountry, Aspect Avy, FATMAP, and CalTopo.
+We recommend avalanche education courses approved by the American Institute for Avalanche Research and Education (AIARE) and the American Avalanche Institute (AAI).
+Do not simply depend on an app to keep you safe, though several apps, including OnX Backcountry, Aspect Avy, FATMAP, and CalTopo, can help you navigate the backcountry and its hazards.

 Essential Avalanche Equipment